Luxembourg SME Bank Loan Requirements: What Banks Check

 EUR 60,000

+Source note: this is an internal readiness illustration, not a published Luxembourg bank threshold.
 In this case, DSCR is 1.2x.
 That does not automatically mean approval or rejection.
 It means the credit team will ask whether the EUR 180,000 is recurring, whether customer concentration makes the cash flow fragile, and what happens if one payment cycle slips.

 Higher leverage does not automatically kill a file, but it raises questions about resilience, shareholder commitment, and remaining borrowing room.